 - Functional Testing

-“Next type of testing is the Non Functional testing“.
-As the name depicts, this testing concentrates on the non functional aspect of the application.
-So what are the non functional aspects?
+As the name itself depicts, this testing concentrates on the non-functional aspect of the application.
+So what are the non-functional aspects?
 Or should I say what are the features which are not related to the functionality of the application?
-Well, here are those:

 - How does the application perform under normal circumstances?

-- How the application behave when too many user logs in concurrently?
+- How does the application behave when too many users login concurrently?